Wales: Southern Snowdonia short break

 Other possible months: April, October

+The best walking is through the late spring, summer and early autumn, though in early or late season our choice of walks means there are low level routes for days when the weather might make the higher routes inadvisable.
 If you’d like to walk during UK school summer holidays (late July to end of August), be sure to book early to secure your preferred dates.

 Please note: date ranges shown are for a ‘normal’ year.
 While Covid-19 restrictions remain, please contact us to discuss your plans and availability.